chudkowsky/chudkowsky/README.md

 ### Hi there 👋

-- 🔭I am in my third year of Computer Science at Maria Curie-Skłodowska University
+- 🔭I am in my 6th semester of Computer Science at Maria Curie-Skłodowska University
 - 📫 How to reach me: mateuszchudy03@gmail.com